Capital Gains Tax on Real Estate in India: LTCG Rate, Exemptions & Calculation Guide

 This gain would be taxed at 20%, resulting in a tax of ₹3,47,087 (plus applicable cess and surcharge).

-Applying the Grandfathering Provision (For Resident Individuals and HUFs):
+Applying the Grandfathering Provision (Resident Individuals and HUFs):

-For a resident individual or HUF selling the same property, we would calculate tax under both methods:
+For a resident individual or HUF selling property acquired before 23 July 2024, calculate tax under both methods and pay whichever is lower:

 Since Method 2 results in lower tax, the resident individual or HUF would pay ₹3,47,087 (plus applicable cess and surcharge).

 Understanding the capital gains tax rate structure is important for property sellers.
-Here's how real estate tax on sale works in India in 2024:
+Here’s a summary:

 Short-Term Capital Gains Tax Rate

-Short-term gains are added to your total income and taxed according to your income tax slab rates:
+Short-term gains are added to your total income and taxed according to your income tax slab rates.
+Under the new tax regime (default from FY 2023-24 onward):

-Additionally, a 4% health and education cess applies to the tax amount.
+Additionally, a 4% health and education cess applies to the tax amount under both regimes.

 For long-term capital gains on real estate: